deploymentsafety.openai.com web signal

 TL;DR

-• Sol's self-reasoning control rate tripled to 1.3% in one generation; OpenAI's safety card flags the trend as under active investigation.
+• Sol's self-reasoning control rate tripled to 1.3% from 0.4% in one generation, a trajectory OpenAI's safety card flags as under active investigation.

 The headline finding in OpenAI's GPT-5.6 preview system card is not a capability score but a category shift: for the first time across a single release, all three models in the family -- Sol (flagship), Terra (lower-cost), and Luna (fastest) -- received "High" ratings in both biological and cybersecurity capability, according to the card published June 26, 2026.